subbly/frontage/README.md

 Subbly's Frontend
 ===

-A simple as ABC template system for Subbly CMS
+A simple as ABC template system for Subbly CMS.

 More information soon.